 Here’s a list of 5 Simple Ways to Reduce Your Cortisol to Improve Sleep to help with this→

-So as you make your list of goals for 2021, be sure to add “Get Better Quality and Quantity of Sleep” to it.
+As you make your list of goals for 2025, be sure to add “Get Better Quality and Quantity of Sleep” to it.
 It’s one of the best ways to ensure you achieve them.

 Here are some simple (yet effective!) tips to help you get started: